 Yoga Sūtra Chapter Two verse 47

-Both relaxation of continued effort and unity in infinity.prayatna - continued effortśaithilya - relaxationananta - endless, boundless, eternal, infinite; the first serpentsamāpatti - coming together, unity
+Both relaxation of continued effort and unity in the infinite.prayatna - continued effortśaithilya - relaxationananta - endless, boundless, eternal, infinite; the first serpentsamāpatti - coming together, unity

 Commentaries and ReflectionsT Krishnamacharya: